The Runner’s High: Get “Lifted” From Exercising

 So, what is the runner’s high?
 Actually, it’s science.
 Your heart rate goes up, blood starts pumping, and the body begins to release a stream of endorphins.
 Neurotransmitters react to these natural chemicals the same way they would to painkillers, altering your perception of pain.
 Dopamine, serotonin, and adrenaline are able to regulate signals from your spinal cord, dispensing sensations of pleasure rather than discomfort; you don’t need to kill yourself with a crazy workout to reap the benefits of this natural chemical reaction.
 If you are having a hard time keeping up the pace, check out the Aaptiv’s running pace calculator.

 You cannot achieve the high unless you’re engaged in a moderate to high-intensity activity.
+Surely this is not suitable for pregnant women.
+They should attend prenatal classes to improve birthing experience.
 Yes, you can burn calories and feel good doing housework or gardening, but if you want a real treat, challenge yourself to achieve the true runner’s high.
 The high is attainable sometime after achieving your maximum heart rate, and before your body reaches fatigue.
 Although running is one of the most common ways to achieve the high, it can be reached through other aerobic activities such as cycling, swimming, rowing, and circuit training.
 Check out this article to read about how others have persevered and reached this “high”.

 And even if a full-blown runner’s high isn’t in the cards for you, endorphins are always part of the equation.
 Any movement – cleaning, walking, skating, yoga, whatever – will have you feeling pretty good, too.
 Even in small doses, endorphins can have a dramatic impact on your sleep, brainpower, memory, self-confidence, and stress.